SamFent/API-R-Clients/README.md

 # API-R-Clients
 R-based API clients developed to allow access to bioinformatics tools available at the EBI

-Prototypes currently exist for NCBI Blast and Phobius tools
+Prototypes currently exist for NCBI Blast, Clustal Omega, Phobius and Simple Phylogeny tools
 ## Required Libraries to Run Clients
 Ensure you have run the following commands before in the project before using any of the clients